Key course information

 Additional Costs and Information

 At the start of the year you will be shown how to use the online shop, where you can pay the studio fee of £100.
-This will provide access to additional materials in the design and construction workshops, sketchbooks and trips to London etc.
+This will provide access to additional materials in the design and construction workshops, sketchbooks and trips, such as to London.

 What Could I Do Next?